Flexible Printed Circuit Board: Importance and Effectiveness2020-07-30

 With Flexible Printed Circuit Boards, it is possible to achieve the unlimited geometry packaging freedom, while having the density, precision, and repeatability of the regular Printed Board.
 In most cases, consumers use Flexible PCB when they are looking for an alternative for the wiring harness.

 Thus, allowing a single flexible board to supplant numerous hardboards, cables, and connectors in a single operation.
 Also, the assembly process is efficient as there is no need for coloring the wires or wrapping them in bundles.

 Flex ensures lower installation cost, while increased volume production.
 Also, with flex, the rejection rate during the in-service and assembly process decreases significantly.
 The boards also improve the wire routing repeatability.

 In addition, using Flexible Circuity tends to reduce weight and space of the traditional wiring up to 70 percent.
 Also, the recurring cost of the Flexible Printed Board is way less in comparison to the use of wire harnesses.
 After all, Flex boards have a greater resistance to shocks and vibration costs.

 The replacement and repair costs are also less when you compare it to the hard boards.
 Also, it is possible to surface-mount components effortlessly by placing the bonded stiffness on the desired area of the Printed Circuit Board.

 The Cost Impact

-Rigid Printed boards cost less than the PCB flessibile.
+Rigid Printed boards cost less than the Flexible PCB.
 However, they lack the benefits of Flex-PCB.
 There are different ways to monitor the cost.
 For instance, keeping a close check on the number of layers would reduce the cost.

 Instead of opting for four-layer PCB, try to work with two-layer PCB.
 Doing this would decrease the overall manufacturing cost of the Flexible Printed Circuit Board.